multisensorylb/stats506/README.md

 5. Linear, ridge and lasso and compare models
 6. bootstrap for linear regression
 7. linear regression followed by marginal effects

+Some raw data is too big to be uploaded on git.
+You can download those from here: https://umich.app.box.com/folder/93901427237